Lentil Tacos with Pickled Cabbage, Tahini Cream and Microgreens

 - Warm up the lentils in a small pot, while you make the rest of the toppings.

 - To make the pickled cabbage, place the cabbage in a shallow bowl.
-In a small dish, mix together the vinegar and sugar until the crystals dissolve, then slowly sprinkle over the cabbage.
+In a separate dish, mix together the vinegar and sugar until the crystals dissolve, then slowly sprinkle over the cabbage.
 It is best if you let it soak for about 20 minutes, stirring every so often.

 - Meanwhile, to make the tahini cream, stir together the garlic, tahini and sour cream.
 If it is too thick, add a tablespoon of water or milk.
 Season with salt and pepper.